What Happens During Alcohol Withdrawal

-- Stage 1: anxiety, insomnia, nausea, abdominal pain and/or vomiting, loss of appetite, fatigue, tremors, depression, foggy thinking, mood swings, and heart palpitations.
+Anxiety, insomnia, nausea, abdominal pain and/or vomiting, loss of appetite, fatigue, tremors, depression, foggy thinking, mood swings, and heart palpitations.

 - This stage of alcohol withdrawal usually occurs anywhere between 6-8 hours after the last drink for someone who drinks excessively

-- Stage 2: increased blood pressure, body temperature and respiration, irregular heart rate, mental confusion, sweating, irritability, and heightened mood disturbances.
+Increased blood pressure, body temperature and respiration, irregular heart rate, mental confusion, sweating, irritability, and heightened mood disturbances.

 - Occurring anywhere between 1-3 days after the last drink

-- Stage 3: hallucinations, fever, seizures, severe confusion, and agitation
+Hallucinations, fever, seizures, severe confusion, and agitation

-- Occurring anywhere from 3 days to a week, and potentially lasting several weeks or permanently if left untreated
+- Occurring anywhere from 3 days to a week, and potentially lasting several weeks or permanently if left untreated.

 It Really Depends on the Type of Drinker